Subway Sleuths

 Ten weekly sessions are facilitated by Transit Museum Educators and contracted professionals trained in ASD support.

-2nd & 3rd graders meet in person at 4:30 PM on Thursdays at the Transit Museum in Downtown Brooklyn.
-We are currently not accepting applications for 2nd & 3rd graders.
+2nd & 3rd graders will meet in person at 4:30 PM on Wednesdays at the Transit Museum in Downtown Brooklyn.
+For students accepted into the program, the first regular Wednesday session will be October 9th.

 How to Apply